About Building Product Testing

 Building Code organizations such as CCMC in Canada provide a comprehensive product evaluation service for alternate materials and systems.
 The additional test procedures required by their acceptance criteria extend the scope of the Building Code(s) from roofing membranes, in the case of Duradek Ultra, to that of walkable roofing membrane which can accept pedestrian traffic.

 CCMC has determined that Duradek Ultra is an acceptable PVC Sheet-Applied Waterproof Decking membrane in compliance with the National Building Code of Canada (NBC) 2005.
-CCMC’s acceptance criteria requires walkable PVC decking membranes be tested for slip resistance.
+CCMC’s acceptance criteria require walkable PVC decking membranes be tested for slip resistance.

 Florida Building Commission (FBC)

 The state of Florida has a unified code composed of two sections with product approval systems for each section.
 The state section includes 65 of 67 counties.
-The High Velocity Hurricane Zone (HVHZ) is geographically defined as Dade (Miami) and Broward (Fort Lauderdale) counties only.
-Florida is a natural disaster prone state that requires a higher standard for performance of products, materials and systems of construction.
+The High-Velocity Hurricane Zone (HVHZ) is geographically defined as Dade (Miami) and Broward (Fort Lauderdale) counties only.
+Florida is a natural disaster-prone state that requires a higher standard for performance of products, materials, and systems of construction.
 The FBC administers the Florida Product Approval System.